pepa65/verifall/INSTALL.md

-# TPM-FIDO Installation and Security Guide
+# VerifidoD Installation and Security Guide

-This guide explains how to install the TPM-FIDO service as a systemd user service with security hardening.
+This guide explains how to install the VerifidoD service as a systemd user service with security hardening.

 ## Requirements